 The Flash starter

 The failure of the Flash (including the standard) starter is primarily due to the extreme vibration that is created in lightweight 2 stroke engines.
-Anything that can bend or move against some other surface will wear or shake apart -- unless it is protected in some way.
+Anything that can bend or move against some other surface will quickly wear or shake apart – unless it is protected in some way.

 Why are starters on some other paramotors much more reliable and durable?
 It is because as many moving parts as possible in the starter are attached to the flywheel so that they cannot move once the engine is running.
-The extreme centrifugal forces of the rotating flywheel prevents the critical starter parts mounted to the flywheel from moving -- and wearing out.
-The Miniplane Top 80 is an example of this design.
-This starter last the life of the engine.
-The Top 80 starter housing and pulley that are attached to the engine housing has only one moving part (other than the spring) which rarely wear out.
+The extreme centrifugal forces of the rotating flywheel prevents the starter parts mounted to the flywheel from moving, rubbing, and wearing out.
+The Miniplane Top 80 is an example of this design and this starter will last the life of the engine.
+The Top 80 starter housing and pulley that are attached to the engine housing has only one moving part (other than the spring which rarely wears out).

 The moment the engine is running, the starter begins to fail:

-The Flash starter in the photo below has less than 10 hours of engine time.
-The end hook on the Flash spring has already begun moving out of the Flash pulley -- jamming the pawl holder into the cover.
+The Flash starter (original, old style) in the photo below has less than 10 hours of engine time.
+The end hook on the Flash spring has already begun moving out of the Flash pulley – jamming the pawl holder into the cover.
 The white anti-friction band that is in the flash spring is bunching up and out.
 It, too, will eventually jam up against the pawl holder forcing it into the pawl cover.

 Below, the red arrows point to deep grooves cut in the pawl cover by the vibrating pawls.
 The presence of much grease only slightly slowed down the damage.
 The yellow arrows point to worn down rims of the pawl cover that aligns the pawls correctly.
 As a result, the pawls would not engage the starter ring on the flywheel and the unfortunate pilot could not start the engine.
 He had to pack up and go home.